 measures neither our wit nor our courage, neither our wisdom nor our learning, neither our compassion nor our devotion to country.
 It measures everything, in short, except that which makes life worthwhile; and it can tell us everything about America except whether we are proud to be Americans.

-He also saw himself morally.
-Better to die doing what is right than to live a long and comfortable life by making your peace with evil.
+He saw himself morally.
+Better to die doing what is right than to live a long and comfortable life by making peace with evil.

 In late 1967 and early 1968 he was torn inside: He was against the war and yet the only way for him to end it was to oppose the president, who was from his own party.
 In the end he chose to put principle above party.
 It was his moral duty.
 Like Marcus Brutus.